subquery/documentation/docs/subquery_network/testnet/delegators/become-delegator.md

 To undelegate from an indexer, [visit this section.](../season3-challenges/season3.md#_3-undelegate-from-an-indexer)

----

-## How to earn and deal with your rewards?
+## How to claimm your rewards?

 ### Claim Rewards

-To claim your rewards as a delegator, follow the steps given [here.](../season3-challenges/season3.md#_1-claim-rewards)
+To claim your rewards as a Delegator, follow the steps given [here.](../season3-challenges/season3.md#_1-claim-rewards)

 ### Withdraw Undelegated Amount from an Indexer